Duds/capopt_platform/docs/design/product-backlog.md

 - As a user, I want to authenticate securely so that I can access the platform safely
 - As a system administrator, I want to manage enterprise data so that I can configure multi-facility operations

-### Epic 2: Core Functionality Implementation ⏳ **PLANNED**
+### Epic 2: Strategic Layer Foundation ⏳ **PLANNED**
-**Epic**: Implement core functionality with real data and functionality **Features**:
-- Real Dashboard Implementation
-- Critical Controls UI Implementation
+**Epic**: Complete the strategic layer with Business Model Canvas, Operating Model Canvas, and Value Chain Management **Features**:
+- Business Model Canvas Finalisation
+- Operating Model Canvas Development
-- Process Management UI Implementation
+- Value Chain Management Development
-- Strategic Navigation Implementation

 **User Stories**:
+- As a business analyst, I want to finalize the business model canvas so that I can have a complete strategic view
+- As a strategic planner, I want to create operating models so that I can design operational strategy
+- As a business analyst, I want to map value chains so that I can optimize value creation
-- As a manager, I want to see real metrics so that I can make informed decisions
+- As a manager, I want to see strategic-operational alignment so that I can ensure strategic execution

+### Epic 3: Operational Layer Foundation ⏳ **PLANNED**
+**Epic**: Establish operational layer with process maps, playbooks, and control operations **Features**:
+- Process Maps Implementation
+- Playbooks Implementation
+- ControlOps Implementation

+**User Stories**:
-- As a risk manager, I want to manage critical controls so that I can ensure operational safety
+- As a process manager, I want to create visual process maps so that I can document workflows
+- As a trainer, I want to create playbooks so that I can standardize operations
-- As a process manager, I want to manage processes so that I can document operational procedures
+- As a safety manager, I want to track critical controls so that I can ensure operational safety
-- As a user, I want to navigate between layers so that I can access different functionality
+- As a worker, I want to follow documented procedures so that I can perform tasks correctly

-### Epic 3: Advanced Features Implementation ⏳ **PLANNED**
+### Epic 4: Tactical Layer Implementation ⏳ **PLANNED**
-**Epic**: Implement advanced features with real functionality **Features**:
+**Epic**: Implement tactical layer with risk modelling and control verification **Features**:
-- CCT Implementation
 - BowtieLab UI Implementation
 - RiskMap UI Implementation
+- CCT UI Implementation
+- Strategic Navigation Implementation
-- Operating Model Canvas
+- Service Model Implementation

 **User Stories**:
-- As a safety manager, I want to track critical controls so that I can ensure operational safety
 - As a risk analyst, I want to create bowtie models so that I can visualize risk scenarios
 - As an operator, I want to verify controls so that I can ensure they are working
-- As a strategic planner, I want to create operating models so that I can design operational strategy

-### Epic 4: Strategic Layer Completion ⏳ **PLANNED**
-**Epic**: Complete strategic layer with value chain and service model **Features**:
-- Value Chain Management
-- Service Model Implementation

-**User Stories**:
-- As a business analyst, I want to map value chains so that I can optimize value creation
+- As a manager, I want to see risk propagation so that I can understand strategic impacts
 - As a service manager, I want to design service models so that I can improve service delivery
-- As a manager, I want to see strategic-operational alignment so that I can ensure strategic execution
+- As a user, I want to navigate between layers so that I can access different functionality

-### Epic 5: Enhanced Operational Layer ⏳ **PLANNED**
+### Epic 5: Dashboard & Actionable Features ⏳ **PLANNED**
-**Epic**: Enhance operational layer with visual process mapping and playbooks **Features**:
-- Process Maps Enhancement
+**Epic**: Implement real dashboard and actionable functionality for operational effectiveness **Features**:
+- Real Dashboard Implementation
-- PlayFlow Implementation
+- Actionable Functionality Implementation

 **User Stories**:
-- As a process manager, I want to create visual process maps so that I can document workflows
+- As a manager, I want to see real metrics so that I can make informed decisions
+- As a team leader, I want to assign tasks so that I can manage responsibilities
-- As a trainer, I want to create playbooks so that I can standardize operations
+- As a manager, I want to schedule periodic reviews so that I can keep data current
-- As a worker, I want to follow documented procedures so that I can perform tasks correctly
+- As a user, I want to track assignments so that I can manage my responsibilities

 ### Epic 6: Advanced Features ⏳ **PLANNED**
 **Epic**: Implement advanced traceability, reporting, and insight features